mattpe/hyte-web-dev/09-validation.md

     };
     ...
     ```

-  - or instead of handling the validation error in every controller where needed, you can create a generic validation error handler middleware and use it in the routes:
+   - or instead of handling the validation errors in every controller where needed, you can create a generic validation error handler middleware and use it in the routes:

     ```js
     // middlewares/error-handler.js